facs-conference/2023/index.md

 The 19th edition of FACS will take place online on October 19-20 2023.

+### (30/9/23) <span style="color:red">Tentative Program and Registration Published</span>

+The tentative program for FACS 2023 has been published.
+To participate in the event, please fill the following form.
+Participation is free of charge.

 ### (4/7/23) <span style="color:red">Deadline extended!</span>

 The deadline for abstracts and paper submissions has been extended to <span style="color:red"> July 17th, 2023</span>.